-Introduction: Festivals in India are celebrated with great passion and joy.
+Introduction: Festivals are occasions of celebrations focused on some specific aspects.
+Festivals in India are celebrated with great passion and joy.
 Even the foreigners who arrive in India get overwhelmed after watching the Indian festivals.
 In India, numerous numbers of festivals are celebrated.

 Three types of festivals are mainly celebrated in India such as National, Religious and Seasonal.
 Each festival has its own significance and teachings.

 1. National Festivals are celebrated with proud and have super-patriotic fervor.
 Republic day, Independence day and Gandhi Jayanti are the three national festivals of India.

 2. Religious Festivals shows the religious association of people with the festival.
 The major religious festivals includes Holi, Raksha Bandhan, Diwali, Krishna Janamastami, Durga-Puja, Dussehra, Maha Shivaratri, Eid, Christmas, Easter, Buddha Purnima, Mahavir Jayanti, etc.